jounile/blog/_posts/2019-05-06-arkit-sumerian.markdown

 <img src="https://s3.eu-central-1.amazonaws.com/jounileino.com-images/arkit-sumerian/Photo+19-05-2019%2C+0.35.15.jpg" width="" height="">

-Click Publish and copy the URL to your public hosted scene.
+In Amazon Sumerian you must click Publish and copy the generated URL to your public hosted scene.

-In XCode you need to change the sceneURL to the previously copied URL.
+In XCode ViewController.swift you need to change the sceneURL to the previously copied URL.
 Also append in the end of the URL /?arMode=true

 If the Xcode build fails with something saying "Trust" you should go to iPhone settings -> General -> Device Management -> Your developer account and click Trust (developer account).